hjanime/SPADEVizR/README.md

 <img src="README.figures/VolcanoViewer-2.png" style="display: block; margin: auto;" />

-*In this representation, six clusters (20, 23, 7, 50, 31, 15) has been identified as differentially abundant clusters, that is to say with a fold-change greater than 2 for the selected samples with a p-value < 0.05.*
+*In this representation, six clusters (20, 23, 7, 50, 31, 15) has been identified as Differentially Abundant Clusters, that is to say having an abundance statistically different with a fold-change greater than 2 for the selected samples (p-value < 0.05).*

-## <a name="stat_function_identifyCC"/> 4.3 Identification of Correlated Clusters
+## <a name="stat_function_identifyCC"/> 4.3 Identification of cell clusters having an abundance correlated with an additional phenotypical variable (Correlated Clusters)
-The `identifyCC()` function identifies clusters correlated with an additional phenotypical variable.
-These clusters are identified using a Pearson or Spearman correlation.
-The `identifyCC()` function returns a `CC` object which can be plotted.
+Correlated Clusters are cells clusters having a number of associated cells statistically correlated with an additional phenotypical variable.
+These relevant clusters can be identified using the `identifyCC()` function which returns a `CC` object.
+By default, These clusters are identified using a Pearson correlation.

 The `identifyCC()` function takes as parameter: a `Results` or `SPADEResults` object and a named numeric vector `variable` specifying the expression values of the external biological variable.
-This named vector must provide the correspondence between samples (in names) and the expression values (`NA` to exclude this sample from analysis).
+This named vector must provide the correspondence between samples (in names) and the expression values.
-Significant correlated clusters are characterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the coefficient of correlation (R) threshold (`th.correlation` parameter, set by default to `0.7`).
+Significant Correlated Clusters are characterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the coefficient of correlation (R) threshold (`th.correlation` parameter, set by default to `0.7`).

-For instance, results contained in an `DAC` object can be shown using the following command:
+For instance, results contained in an `CC` object can be shown using the following command:

 ```r
 variable <- c(CD20_PPD000_BB078 = 50, CD20_PPD000_BB231 = 50, CD20_PPD000_BC641 = 50, CD20_PPD000_BD619 = 50, CD20_PPD000_BD620 = 50, CD20_PBD008_BB078 = 32541, CD20_PBD008_BB231 = 16769, CD20_PBD008_BC641 = 16987, CD20_PBD008_BD619 = 11592, CD20_PBD008_BD620 = 7419, CD20_PBD028_BB078 = 14621, CD20_PBD028_BB231 = 7030, CD20_PBD028_BC641 = 1048, CD20_PBD028_BD619 = 3369, CD20_PBD028_BD620 = 3881)